-Wheatgrass is chockfull of chlorophyll, vitamins, amino acids, minerals and enzymes.
-Many people use wheatgrass juice to boost the immune system, improve energy or as a detoxifier.
-For the human digestive system to be able to access the nutrients, wheatgrass must be juiced or otherwise broken down.
-Wheatgrass juice can be purchased fresh or frozen, but if you're consuming large quantities of it every day, that will quickly get expensive.
+But for the human digestive system to be able to access the nutrients, wheatgrass must be juiced or otherwise broken down.
+While it can be purchased fresh or frozen, if you're consuming large quantities every day, it'll get expensive quickly.
 Growing your own wheatgrass is cheap and easy, and you can juice it yourself at home in a blender.

 - Wheatgrass can be grown in soil or hydroponically from red or white wheat berries, also called wheat seeds.